ollyvets/ai_rfp_engine/README.md

 **Token Economy:** The custom Rust module aggressively strips formatting noise and excessive whitespace.
 In benchmarks, this reduces the input size by ~3-5%, saving significant token costs at enterprise scale.

 **Risk Mitigation:** The engine is programmed to be "ruthless."
-It identifies hidden "traps" in tender documents—such as unrealistic deadlines or predatory liability clauses—preventing costly business mistakes.
+It identifies hidden "traps" in tender documents-such as unrealistic deadlines or predatory liability clauses-preventing costly business mistakes.

 **Long-term Savings:** By offloading pre-processing to Rust and optimizing the prompt-to-token ratio, the system significantly lowers the Total Cost of Ownership (TCO) compared to naive LLM implementations.